 To break up thick mucus

-43. What is the most common solution used for a lavage?
+43. What is the most common solution used during a lavage?

 Normal saline